Oxtail Stew

 Yes, searing the oxtails first isn’t just for looks.
 Browning triggers the Maillard reaction, which deepens the flavor and gives the stew that rich, slow-cooking taste.
 I tested this both ways, and the batches where I skipped the searing tasted noticeably flatter.
 That quick step really is worth it.

 You can, but I recommend thawing them first.
-Thawed oxtails sear properly, which locks in flavor and helps the stew develop a deeper gravy.
+Thawed oxtails sear properly, locking in flavor and helping the stew develop a deeper gravy.
 Cooking from frozen releases extra water, which thins out the sauce and gravy.

 ✅ Nutrition reviewed